seqan/seqan/manual/source/Tutorial/InputOutputOverview.rst

 Streams
 -------

-The :dox:`SmartFile#SmartFile FileIn` and :dox:`SmartFile#SmartFile FileOut constructors` accept not only filenames, but also standard C++ streams, or any other class implementing the :dox:`StreamConcept Stream` concept.
+The :dox:`FormattedFileIn#FormattedFileIn` and :dox:`FormattedFileOut#FormattedFileOut constructors` accept not only filenames, but also standard C++ streams, or any other class implementing the :dox:`StreamConcept Stream` concept.
-For instance, you can pass `std::cin` to any :dox:`SmartFile#SmartFile FileIn constructor` and `std::cout` to any :dox:`SmartFile#SmartFile FileOut constructor`.
+For instance, you can pass `std::cin` to any :dox:`FormattedFileIn#FormattedFileIn constructor` and `std::cout` to any :dox:`FormattedFileOut#FormattedFileOut constructor`.

 .. note::

-    When writing to `std::cout`, classes of type :dox:`SmartFile FileOut` cannot guess the file format from the filename extension.
+    When writing to `std::cout`, classes of type :dox:`FormattedFileOut` cannot guess the file format from the filename extension.
     Therefore, the file format has to be specified explicitly by providing a tag, e.g. :dox:`Sam` or :dox:`Bam`.

 Assignment 3